Our vision is for equity and excellence in everything we do.

 Our

-Strategic plan 2021–2025 was published on 1 July 2021.
-It outlines how we will achieve our vision for a great future for every Queenslander through six strategic objectives:
+The Strategic Plan 2024–28 outlines how we will achieve our vision through our strategic objectives:

-Each objective has a set of strategies to help meet our objectives and performance measures to monitor our progress.
+Each objective has a set of strategies to achieve our goal, and performance measures to monitor our progress.

 Our strategic objectives are delivered through our service areas, which support us to provide a broad range of responsive services to support government and departmental commitments and priorities.